jjmchew/jjmchew.github.io/RB139/writtenStudyNotes.md

   3. using blocks

 - "a closure retains knowledge of the lexical environment at the time it was defined" [from Joseph]
+- a closure retains access to variables, constants, and methods that were in scope at the time and location you created the closure.
+It binds some code with the in-scope items.
+[29 q2]
+- closures are created by: [29 q3]
+  - passing a block to a method (i.e., using a block)
+  - creating a `Proc` object
+  - creating a lambda

 ### Binding
 - Binding refers to the references a closure (chunk of code) makes to its surrounding artifacts [1]